Everyone has their signature, right? But do you have the Signature? No, I am not talking about the sign that you put in your legal documents.

 Magnification

 As it’s a long-range scope.
 The magnification is higher than most of its competitors.
 The magnification of this scope is 5-25x.
 The base magnification is a bit too much for tactical use.
 Honestly, this scope is heaven for hunters.
 With a 22.5-4.5ft wide field of view.
-You will have excellent time hunting.
+You will have an excellent time hunting.

 As for distortion, there wasn’t any.
 I think this set of lenses and glass could easily handle even 35x or more magnification.
-At 25x magnification, if you play your cards right, you can easily nail a 900-1000yards shot.
+At 25x magnification, if you play your cards right, you can easily nail a 900-1000 yards shot.
 That range is not a matter to be taken lightly.
 Not all scopes can achieve that incredible feat.

 If you are looking for one of the best long-range riflescopes.
 Rest assured, Burris Signature HD is one of the best options for you.